ziming-yuan/eulerity-hackathon/README.md

   - `types/`: TypeScript types and interfaces.
   - `utils/`: Utility function to handle the fetch API call.
 - `public/`: Contains favicon, and static files.
+- `res/`: Contains snapshots of home and about me pages.
 - `README.md`: Documentation about the project (this file).

 ## Getting Started